Discover how the Senedd and Elections Bill will change electoral administration in Wales.

 It is funded by and accountable to the UK Parliament.
 Consequently, whilst the Assembly works closely with the Electoral Commission and considers the findings of reviews of devolved Welsh elections, it is not currently in a position to determine how the Electoral Commission carries out its work in Wales.

 Since the Assembly now has powers over devolved elections (local elections and Assembly elections), the Bill includes a duty on the Senedd to consider the financial and oversight arrangements for the work of the Electoral Commission, in relation to devolved Welsh elections and devolved referendums.
-Providing for a review of arrangements for the accountability and financing of the Electoral Commission.

 The Senedd and Elections Bill will make other changes to the Assembly's electoral and internal arrangements.